OlivierLD/AllLanguagesScratchPad/oci_cli/README.md

 I found many documents about that, many of them were obsolete, some were wrong, others contradicting each other, here is a path that worked for me.

-Once the installation above finished successfully, make sure you've started VPN if needed, and from a terminal, run the following:
+Once the installation above finished successfully (make sure you've started VPN if needed), from a terminal, run `oci session authenticate`:
 ```
 $ oci session authenticate
 Enter a region by index or name(e.g.